 8.1.2.
-Female Urethral Infection
+Urethral Infection in people assigned female at birth

 Urethral infection may present with dysuria without urinary frequency.

 8.1.3.
 Endocervical Infection

 The most common symptom, occurring in about 50% of individuals, is an increased or altered vaginal discharge.
 In about a quarter of individuals, lower abdominal pain is reported.
 However, pelvic and lower abdominal tenderness is an uncommon examination finding in the absence of coinfection with C. trachomatis.
 Gonorrhoea rarely causes intermenstrual bleeding and menorrhagia.
 On examination, a mucopurulent endocervical discharge may be seen and easily induced endocervical bleeding may be present.